Please click on the images for additional information.

 21 841 GRAMS OF WASTE

 2018–2022.
-Used accessories, clothes and shoes, a printed material list and a one channel video.
+Used accessories, clothes and shoes, a printed publication, and a one channel video.

 For the artwork 21 841 grams of waste I emptied my wardrobe from accessories, clothes and shoes which had been there without any use, just waiting for recycling or disposing.
 I made notes of the information I discovered from these items, and complemented that with info I could find via web and from my memory.
 I measured these items and then dismantled them by cutting and ripping.
 From this process sprang up both immaterial and material substance which I transformed first into a textile sculpture, a two channel video and a printed publication.
 I have developed this artwork by remaking the textile sculpture and extending the printed material list.
 The work has been on display in three versions.